 At the September 9, 2024, Council meetings, STARS Air Ambulance presented to Council and requested a contribution towards their operations for \$1/capita.
 At the September 23, 2024, Council meeting, Council directed Administration to bring this request forward to 2025 Operating Budget deliberations.

-Seniors Outreach Program - CommUnity Drop-In Centre Funding Request - \$8,000
+Seniors Outreach Program - CommUnity Drop-In Centre Funding Request - \$5,000

-The Seniors Outreach Program has requested an annual grant of \$8,000 to cover the cost of utilities at the Drop-In Centre, including gas, electricity, water/sewer/garbage, cable, phone and internet.
+A one-time grant of \$5,000 to cover the cost of utilities at the Drop-In Centre, including gas, electricity, water/sewer/garbage, cable, phone and internet.